 Or, perhaps you pasted up lots of images from popular movies.
 But what is it about movies that sucks you in?
 Are those movies animated or live action?
 Do you like the performance aspect, or is it the stories themselves that move you?
 Perhaps they’re all science fiction films, and what you’re really interested in is technology, or robotics, or artificial intelligence.
 Keep exploring your dream board for clues and common themes, even if you don’t recognize any right away.
 What you love is probably staring you right in the face!

 I hope you enjoyed this inspirational tutorial on how to make a dream board from YOU GOT THIS! by Maya S. Penn.
-(Copyright © 2016 by Maya S. Penn.
-Reprinted by permission of North Star Way, an imprint of Simon & Schuster, Inc.) I hope her dream board ideas serve as a useful dream board template for getting you going on finding your own passion.
-I thought her dream board examples were great and I feel inspired for both myself and my daughter!
+Let her dream board ideas serve as a useful dream board template for getting you going on finding your own passion.
+I thought her vision board examples were great and I feel inspired to make my own vision board!
 If you want to read more of her book, YOU GOT THIS!, it is available at most major book sellers and I have included my affiliate amazon link below.